 • Add the tomato puree, oregano, thyme, Worcestershire sauce, beef stock cube, tinned tomatoes, brown sugar, salt, and pepper.
 Stir and bring to the boil.
 Turn down the heat and simmer for 15 -20 minutes until thickened.

-3 tbsp tomato puree, 1 tsp dried oregano, ½ tsp dried thyme, 1 tbsp Worcestershire sauce, 1 beef stock cube, 2 x 400 g (2 x 14 oz) canned chopped tomatoes, ½ tbsp light brown sugar, ½ tsp salt, ½ tsp black pepper
+3 tbsp tomato puree, 1 tsp dried oregano, ½ tsp dried thyme, 1 tbsp Worcestershire sauce, 1 beef stock cube, 2 x 400 g (2 x 14 oz) tins finely chopped tomatoes, ½ tbsp light brown sugar, ½ tsp salt, ½ tsp black pepper

 • Meanwhile, boiled a large pan of salted water.
 Add the spaghetti and cook for 10-12 minutes until al dente.